Challenge The traditional approach for running joins on CPU and is not well suited for the hundreds of thousands of cores in a GPU system, because the nested looping is not a good choice to be parallelized. Note that the GPU have cores grouped in chunks and each chunk executes the same instructions,

 Brytlyt is a GPU-accelerated DBMS built on top of Postgres.

 Brytlyt is GPU accelerated database that is based on PostgreSQL 9.4 and uses a Massively Parallel Processing (MPP) architecture to provide horizontal scale out for handling large amounts of data.
-Brytlyt is first released in 2016, now located at the milestone 2.0 (Dec.2018) and it has a long-term roadmap to version 5.0.
-But now, Brytlyt has rearchitected the GPU database to be a storage engine that sits underneath MariaDB, the fork of the MySQL database.
-This wiki is still based on the PostgreSQL version which has been released publicly.
+Brytlyt was first released in 2016.

 Note that the Brytlyt database is derived from PostgreSQL.
 According to the lecture given by Richard Heyns, the CEO of Brytlyt, Brytlyt team does not change the logic in the isolation level.
 The SQL standard of PostgreSQL defines four levels of transaction isolation, among them serializable is the most strict isolation level.

-## Challenge The traditional approach for running joins on CPU and is not well suited for the hundreds of thousands of cores in a GPU system.
-Since GPU’s have cores grouped in chunks, with each chunk running the same instructions, most GPU Databases have a tough time with join operations. ## Approach Brytlyt has approached the parallelism challenge by devising a patent-pending method that recursively separates rows containing a hit from rows that do not.
-It breaks the data into blocks and then distributes the blocks to the many cores used for searching. ## Example For example, a dataset of 400,000 rows would be broken into blocks of 200 rows on a 2000-core GPU.
-Each GPU core then runs its own search on its own block of data in parallel with all the other cores, which provides a huge boost in performance over the traditional CPU Database.
-The empty blocks are discarded, and the process repeated with the remaining blocks.
+## Challenge The traditional approach for running joins on CPU and is not well suited for the hundreds of thousands of cores in a GPU system, because the nested looping is not a good choice to be parallelized.
+Note that the GPU have cores grouped in chunks and each chunk executes the same instructions, the nested looping could not fully uses the GPU feature for more parallelism. ## Approach Brytlyt claims to apply the patent-pending method, which recursively separates rows containing a hit from rows that do not, to solve the challenge.
+In details, Brytlyt breaks the data into blocks and then distributes the blocks to the many cores used for searching.
+It begins from a croase-grained block and then digs into into the fine-grained block until the joining operation is finished. ## Example For example, a dataset of 400,000 rows would be broken into blocks of 200 rows on a 2000-core GPU.
+Each GPU core then runs its own search on its own block of data in parallel with all the other cores.
+In traditional single CPU environment, it requires 2000 loops to complete, but in GPU environment, it only takes roughly 1 loop time.
+After the searching stage, the empty blocks (no hit) are discarded, and the process repeated with the remaining blocks (hit at least one).
 Then the whole process is done over and over until only the relevant blocks remain.
-In this example, 10 billion rows could be distributed over 100 GPUs and achieve exactly the same cycle time as 1 billion rows on 10 GPUs.
+According to the experiment, 10 billion rows could be distributed over 100 GPUs and achieve exactly the same cycle time as 1 billion rows on 10 GPUs.

 In Brytlyt, not all things are executed on the GPU.
 The Tuple-at-a-Time model is much more suitable for the CPU execution, however, the GPU acceleration relies on the vectorized method to increase the parallelism.
 Please refer to the join section for more information about vectorization method used in Brytlyt.